Making The Right Decision Can Still Be Hard

 What is a Non-Dissolution proceeding notice, and do I need a lawyer if I get one?

 Divorce is also known as dissolution of marriage.
 A Non-Dissolution proceeding is for unmarried people.
-It relates to visitation, child or spousal support, modifications or other types of family law matters outside of divorce.
+It relates to parenting time, child or spousal support, modifications or other types of family law matters outside of divorce.

 You absolutely do need a lawyer if you receive such a notice.
 These proceedings can have a huge impact on you and your family, and you need to ensure that you are being protected by an experienced attorney.

-Do I have to share visitation with my ex if we were never married?
+Do I have to share parenting time with my ex if we were never married?

 The answer is, it depends.
 The Court will determine what is in the best interests of the child.
 They will also review how the parties get along or don’t.
 The child’s happiness, safety, physical and emotional welfare is analyzed.